 - Run Once: Runs the file one time.

 - Seconds: Runs the file repeatedly at the time interval (in seconds) specified in the Recurrence pattern.

 - Minutes: Runs the file repeatedly at the time interval (in minutes) specified in the Recurrence pattern.

 - Hours: Runs the file repeatedly at the time interval (in hours) specified in the Recurrence pattern.

-- Daily: Runs the file repeatedly either every weekday or at the time interval (in days) specified in the Recurrence pattern.
+- Daily: Runs the file repeatedly, either every weekday at the time interval in days or at the time interval in 24-hour increments as specified in Recurrence pattern.

 - Weekly: Runs the file repeatedly on the day(s) specified in the Recurrence pattern.